jbosstm/conferences/mucon2017/README.md

 running on more than one JVM.

 The instructions for each demo assume you are in the same directory as the demo.
-If you run the code from this directory just specifiy which pom to use (ie -f directory/pom.xml).
+If you run the code from this directory just specify which pom to use (ie -f directory/pom.xml).

 Notice that the cloud based version of the application requires some prerequisite steps for installing the OpenShift cloud environment and these are detailed in